gitlabhq/gitlabhq/doc/administration/high_availability/gitlab.md

 # Configuring GitLab for Scaling and High Availability

-> **Note:** There is some additional configuration near the bottom for additional GitLab application servers.
+NOTE: **Note:** There is some additional configuration near the bottom for additional GitLab application servers.
 It's important to read and understand these additional steps before proceeding with GitLab installation.

 1. If necessary, install the NFS client utility packages using the following
    commands: